jotpowers/College-Grads/insurance.md

 I’ll provide a very quick, very concise summary:  You should only get Term Life.
 Anything else will result in less money for you, and more money for people who sell it.

 * [Investopia Whole/Term Guide](https://www.investopedia.com/advisor-network/articles/whole-or-term-life-insurance-definitive-guide/)

-Now, onto the details.

-### Term
-add more

-### Permanent
-Permanent covers a whole host of different named policies.
-But the idea for all of them is the same:  Regardless as to when you die, you will have an amount of money to be paid.

-### Whole Life
-add more

-### Universal Life
-add more